Clarity

 Accessible & Affordable

-We're committed to making this test affordable and accessible to women everywhere.
+The project is focused on making this test affordable and accessible to women everywhere.

 Early Detection